Retirement And Pension Plans

 1.Can I file a death claim under a retirement pension plan?

 Yes.
-If the planholder dies before payouts start, the nominee can file a death claim and receive either the corpus or insured sum, depending on policy terms.
+If the plan holder dies before payouts start, the nominee can file a death claim and receive either the corpus or insured sum, depending on policy terms.

 2.What documents are needed to file a claim?

-Nominee must submit:
+The nominee must submit:

 • Claim form(s)